tychow45/cGAN_YOLOv5/README.md

 The dehazing part took https://github.com/thatbrguy/Dehaze-GAN as a reference.
 Number of layers and activation function are modified to enhance dehaze ability.

 ## YOLOv5 object detection
+The training and detection is followed by the instuction of https://github.com/ultralytics/yolov5

 # Download our custom dataset and models
 | Dataset  | cGAN model | YOLOv5 model |